 Click here to return to the Sermons page.

-1 Samuel 22:1-5
+1 Samuel 22:1-5 (The Cave of Adullam)

 There is a pattern we often see repeated in Scripture where God gives someone a promise, a vision or a task, but he then delays in fulfilling it, at least according to our timetable.
 For example, God promised Abraham and Sarah a son, but then they waited years for Isaac to be born.
 When Moses tried to stand up for his people in Egypt, he ended up tending sheep in the wilderness for 40 years.
 God gave Joseph prophetic dreams about ruling even over the members of his own family.
 But then Joseph’s brothers sold him into slavery, and he spent years in prison before the dream was eventually fulfilled.

-But then suddenly everything ground to a halt.
-Saul grew jealous of David’s successes and was determined to kill him.
-And all of a sudden David found himself running for his life.
-He became a fugitive - hiding out from Saul and his soldiers, sneaking food and weapons from the priests at Nob (21:1-9), and even having to act like a madman in the land of Gath in order to save his life.
-(21:10-15) And that brings us to our text this morning in 1 Samuel 22.
-All of God’s promises have been put on hold, and David is now hiding in the cave at Adullam.
+That is, everything was falling into place until it fell through the bottom.
+Everything suddenly ground to a halt.
+Saul grew jealous of David’s success and was determined to kill him.
+And all of a sudden David found himself on the run, literally running for his life.
+He became a fugitive: hiding out from Saul and his soldiers, sneaking food and weapons from the priests at Nob (21:1-9), even acting like a madman in the land of Gath in order to save his life (21:10-15).
+And that brings us to our text this morning.
+When we come to 1 Samuel 22, it seems that all of God’s promises have been put on hold, and David is now hiding in the cave of Adullam.

-What do you do when life doesn’t turn out the way you thought it would, the way God seemed to be leading?
+So, what do you do when life doesn’t turn out the way you thought it would, the way you thought God was leading?
 What do you do when you suddenly find yourself in a cave instead of the palace?
 How do you deal with God’s delays in life?
-There are three things David did that can help us when we are also dealing with God’s delays.

-I. Serve where you are (verses 1-2)
+I. Serve God where you are (1-2)

-How do you deal with God’s delays?
-First of all, serve where you are.
-Look at verses 1-2: “David left Gath and escaped to the cave of Adullam.
+“David left Gath and escaped to the cave of Adullam.
 When his brothers and his father’s household heard about it, they went down to him there.
 All those who were in distress or in debt or discontented gathered around him, and he became their leader.
 About four hundred men were with him.”
 (1 Samuel 22:1-2)

-We are not sure exactly where this cave is located, but it was most likely near the Judean border, somewhere in the no-man’s land between Judah and the Philistines, about 15 miles southwest of Bethlehem.
+We are not sure exactly where this cave is located, but it was most likely near the Judean border, somewhere in the no-man’s land between Judah and the Philistines, about fifteen miles southwest of Bethlehem.
 There were many caves in this rocky, hillside area, providing David and his men shelter, concealment and security.

-So what did David do in the cave?
+So, what did David do in the cave?
 He continued to serve where he was.
 He ministered to his family.
 He ministered to those who were in trouble.
 He did not become passive or paralyzed.
 He did not sit around and pout.
 He acted; he organized; he planned; he served where he was at.
-There is a great verse in 1 Peter that tells us exactly what we should do when we are going through a difficult time.
-1 Peter 4:19 says “So then, those who suffer according to God’s will should commit themselves to their faithful Creator and continue to do good.”

-A. Commit yourself to God.
+A. Commit yourself to God

-B. Continue to do good.
+B. Continue to do good

 And then Peter says, “Continue to do good.”
 Commit yourself to your faithful Creator and continue to do good.
 We all have a tendency to withdraw and become passive during times of trial.
 It is vital that you continue to act, to serve, to do good.
 That’s what David did.
 How do you deal with God’s delays?
 First of all, serve God where you are.

 II.
-Continue to seek God’s will (verses 3-4)
+Continue to seek God’s will (3-4)

-Secondly, continue to seek God’s will.
-Look at verses 3-4: “From there David went to Mizpah in Moab and said to the king of Moab, ‘Would you let my father and mother come and stay with you until I learn what God will do for me?’
+“From there David went to Mizpah in Moab and said to the king of Moab, ‘Would you let my father and mother come and stay with you until I learn what God will do for me?’
 So he left them with the king of Moab, and they stayed with him as long as David was in the stronghold.”
 (1 Samuel 22:3-4)

 A. Remember what God has done in the past.

-Part of seeking God’s will is remembering what God has done for you in the past.
-God is sovereign over our lives, which means that everything in life happens for a reason.
-Countless people can testify how God has taken even the worst things from their past and used them for good later on in their lives.
 With God, nothing is ever wasted.
-And so part of seeking God’s will is remembering what God has done in the past and building off of that.
+And so, part of seeking God’s will in the present is remembering what God has done in the past and then building off of that.
 Henry Blackaby in his Bible study materials called “Experiencing God” talks about looking for the spiritual markers in your life, those key events and turning points that God has allowed to take place and which he wishes to use for the future.

-Why Moab?
-Because he remembered what God had done in the past.
-He remembered how God had brought his great-grandmother Ruth out of the land of Moab and brought her into the community of faith in Israel.
 David had Moabite blood in him.
 This was part of his story.
 The king of Moab would know this.
 David was a well-known warrior, and genealogies were an important part of identifying another person in those days.
 David remembered his roots.
-He trusted that this was part of God’s plan.
-He brought his parents to Moab for safety.
+He looked to his past, and he trusted that this was part of God’s plan.
+And so, he brings his parents to Moab for safety.

 B. Seek God’s will for the future.

-David remembered what God had done in the past, and then he continued to seek God’s will for the future.
-Look at what he said to the king of Moab.
+David remembers what God had done in the past, and then he continues to seek God’s will for the future.
+Look at what he says to the king of Moab.
 “Would you let my father and mother come and stay with you until I learn what God will do for me?”
-Notice that David wanted to learn what God would do for him.
-David was not seeking his own will in this matter, but God’s will.
-He was not trying to force what he wanted to happen and how and when, but he wanted to know what God would do for him.
-We need to do the same.
-We need to seek God’s will for our future, not our own.

-How do you deal with God’s delays?
-Serve where you are.
-Continue to seek God’s will.
-And thirdly, be quick to respond to God’s word.
-Look at verse 5: “But the prophet Gad said to David, ‘Do not stay in the stronghold.
+“But the prophet Gad said to David, ‘Do not stay in the stronghold.
 Go into the land of Judah.’
 So David left and went to the forest of Hereth.”
 (1 Samuel 22:5)

 You can always tell a person’s heart towards God by the way they respond to God’s word.
 The word of God reveals a person’s heart.
-Hebrews 4:12 says, “For the word of God is living and active.
+Hebrews 4:12 says: “For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
-Are you quick to respond to God’s word?
-What does your response to God’s word say about your heart?
+(Hebrews 4:12)

 A. Be open to hearing God’s word.